askST: Iswaran is the first reported person to be charged under Section 165. What is this provision?

 Iswaran told the court on Jan 18 that he intends to plead not guilty.

-Prof Benny Tan said that does not mean the former minister will definitely be claiming trial eventually, as the accused can change his mind during pre-trial conferences (PTC).
+Prof Benny Tan said that does not mean the former minister will definitely be claiming trial eventually, as the accused can change his mind during pre-trial conferences (PTCs).

-“During PTC, the prosecution may make a plea offer and the defence, after reviewing the evidence, may also be able to persuade the prosecution to drop charges,” he added.
+“During PTCs, the prosecution may make a plea offer and the defence, after reviewing the evidence, may also be able to persuade the prosecution to drop charges,” he added.

 Mr Supramaniam said Iswaran’s case could stretch to the next year, as it depends on the course of action the former minister takes and how complex the case is.